chrsm/Yuescript/doc/docs/doc/README.md

 Here we extend our Inventory class, and limit the amount of items it can carry.

-In this example, we don’t define a constructor on the subclass, so the parent class' constructor is called when we make a new instance.
+In this example, we don't define a constructor on the subclass, so the parent class' constructor is called when we make a new instance.
 If we did define a constructor then we can use the super method to call the parent constructor.

 Whenever a class inherits from another, it sends a message to the parent class by calling the method __inherited on the parent class if it exists.
 The function receives two arguments, the class that is being inherited and the child class.